geisekss/motion_capture_analysis/README.md

-# Source code for _"A multi-sensor and cross-session human gait dataset captured through an optical system and inertial measurement units"_
+# Source code for _"A multi-sensor human gait dataset captured through an optical system and inertial measurement units"_

 * The setup adopted to the motion capture system Qualisys, with 18 infra-red cameras, is presented in the picture `setup.png`